Crazy Alien: Studio's response

 The studio responded that the dog did fall into the water twice.
 They however contradicted PETA's account, arguing that the dogs were under the supervision and ownership of expert contractors and appropriate tents had been set up to dry the dogs with heating equipment.
 Several takes occurred without problem.
 On the final two takes the equipment failed resulting in the dog falling into the water.
 After the second failure the decision was made not to proceed but to use CGI.
 An empty cage was then repeatedly dropped into the water to be later combined with CGI.
 No animals sustained any injuries.
-Hao Ning, Director of the film, purchased the dog from the canine training school, which he personally vetted before hiring them to ensure the dogs were treated well, and it now lives in his family home.
+Ning Hao purchased the dog from a canine training school, which he personally vetted before hiring them to ensure the dogs were treated well, and it now lives in his family home.
 He named the dog "August 1st" (Chinese: 八一), the anniversary of the founding of the People's Liberation Army.
-Hao has invited journalists to his home to ensure that the dog is in good health and is treated well.
+Ning has invited journalists to his home to ensure that the dog is in good health and is treated well.